 $ svn rm https://dist.apache.org/repos/dist/release/cayenne/Y.Y

 Tell Jira that the release has been released.
 Ensure there is another milestone or release target already created for further work, but this was probably already done when a branch was created in preparation for release.

-- Add a news item to the Cayenne web site
+Add new cayenne version and a news item to the Cayenne web site (see CMS Guide)

 - Apache release publishing: http://www.apache.org/dev/release-publishing.html